INSAgenda/web-app/README.md

 ### Organize data

 This repository only contains the web-app hosted at `/agenda`.
 All other files are stored in [our frontend repository](https://github.com/INSAgenda/frontend), and the backend is closed-source.
+There is also [another public repository](https://github.com/INSAgenda/data-structures) containing common data structures used by both the web-app and the backend.
 In order to setup your development environment, you will need to clone the frontend repository and download a backend binary.

 Here is the recommended file structure: